 Daura Suruwal of this time was similar to the angrakha of India in terms of length and volume, with a waist seam for added fullness.
 Patuki, a piece of cloth approximately five meters long that is worn around the waist, was a necessity.
 When we compare the Daura Suruwal used by the monarchs of Nepal, we can observe the maximum fullness in which Prithvi Narayan Shah worn.

 The length, however, seems to be shorter compared to that worn by the Malla Kings.
 The seam of the waist and additional fullness gradually diminishes and disappears completely at the time of Surendra Bikram Shah.
 Several paintings of this time show soldiers dressed in the classic Daura Suruwal, which later was called Labeda Suruwal.

 The Ranas is credited with the modern version of Daura Suruwal.
 It is believed that Jang Bahadur Rana received the English jacket as a gift from the Queen of England during his visit.
 After returning from the trip abroad, he ordered all his “Praja” to put on a jacket over Daura Suruwal for all formal occasions.

 Although the national dress was not declared at that time, it was widely accepted as the formal dress code not written among the aristocrats.

 Prime Minister Bir Shamsher Rana declared Daura Suruwal as the national dress and ordered all ordinary Nepalese to wear it at all formal occasions.
-Until that time, it is said, commoners were restricted from wearing Daura Suruwal to maintain class distinction.
+Until that time, it is said, commoners were restricted from wearing Daura Suruwal to maintain the class distinction.

 After the fall of the Rana regime, King Tribhuvan continued the tradition of using the combination of Daura Suruwal, topi and coat for all formal occasions.

 In 2017, King Mahendra, under his movement of nationalism, made Daura Suruwal mandatory for all officials.
 This consolidated the place of the Nepali topi as part of the national costume.
 The shape, length, and volume of the garment remain unchanged.